-In CBT and similar therapies, they've placed emphasis on the patient’s active and personal involvement in the recovery process.
-The treatment's designed to give the patient a sense of having some level of control, and also develop skills that will translate across many aspects of life.
+In CBT and similar therapies, emphasis is placed on the patient’s active and personal involvement in the recovery process.
+The treatment is designed to give the patient a sense of having some level of control and to develop skills that will translate across many aspects of life.
 Activities such as becoming educated about the problem, keeping records or a journal between appointments, and homework assignments that involve the real-world implementation of treatment procedures, all serve to make the patient more of a participant in their recovery.

 Dialectical Behavioral Therapy (DBT): You can see DBT as integration between some techniques taught in cognitive-behavioral and concepts derived from Eastern meditation practices.
 The key to this therapeutic approach is the acceptance of change.
 DBT involves learning mindfulness in both individual and group settings.
 Also, it emphasizes skills for interpersonal effectiveness, dealing with distress, and achieving emotional stability.

 Interpersonal Therapy (IPT): This form of therapy, often referred to as IPT, is designed to be a short-term supportive psychotherapy.
 Its purpose is to address interpersonal issues that occur during states of depression or anxiety.
 The therapy typically involves 12 to 16 one-hour courses, once per week.
 Initially, the sessions focus on gathering information about the nature of a person’s depression and interpersonal experience.
 From there, they develop the skills for more effectively managing these states.

 If you are unsure of where to turn to deal with your anxiety, contact Altus Treatment Center today.
 Our welcoming and understanding facility can provide you with the direction you need to take control of your anxiety.